1. Home

 Our hearings

-We conduct hearings according to the Medical Act 1983 and other statutory rules.
+We conduct hearings according to the Medical Act 1983, the Anaesthesia Associates and Physician Associates Order 2024 and other statutory rules.

 Our relationship with the GMC

-We are a statutory committee of the GMC and are accountable to the GMC Council and the UK Parliament.
-We are independent in our decision making, and operate separately from the investigatory role of the GMC.
+We're accountable to the GMC’s Council and the UK Parliament, and operate separately from the GMC.